Best soup topping ideas

 Fresh citrus fruit such as limes are rich in vitamin C, essential for immune function.
 Vitamin C also boosts our absorption of iron from ingredients like lentils, so it's a great addition to a veggie soup.
 Limes also help the liver to detoxify, making them a perfect choice if you feel you need to reboot your body after a bout of eating lots of rich food.
 The skin and zest are particularly potent, so if you can handle the tang, get grating.
 Lime works really well on soups with Mexican or Indian flavours, like this red lentil & coconut soup.

-Unassuming nutmeg is packed with goodness.
+Nutmeg is packed with goodness.
 It has anti-microbial properties, plus it enhances digestion and stimulates appetite.
 Add a sprinkle or grating to taste – it has a strong flavour that isn’t to everyone’s liking.
-We think it works well with this carrot soup that also has nutmeg in the blend itself, plus ginger, which has a myriad of positive medicinal properties.
+We think it works well with this carrot soup that also has nutmeg in the blend itself, plus ginger, which has a myriad positive medicinal properties.

 Fresh herbs are a winning ingredient, adding flavour and nutrition to a dish, yet barely any calories.
 Parsley doesn’t have an overbearing flavour, so can be used on all manner of soups, and it’s rich in immune-supportivng vitamin C, making it ideal for winter months.
 This super-green soup with extra parsley is about as healthy as it gets, being jam-packed with veggies and fresh turmeric.
 Another great thing about parsley is it’s price point – greengrocers, market stalls and international supermarkets often sell bunches of parsley for under a pound.